itslauh/MeetFinder/README.md

 ---

+# AI generated tutorial for rust, as i couldn't find one that wasnt paywalled :(
 ## Backend: Axum in Rust

 Axum is an ergonomic and modular async web framework that leverages Rust's type safety and performance.
 It integrates seamlessly with the Tokio runtime and Tower ecosystem.